 How Do I Start a Fish Farm Business in Nigeria

-It doesn’t matter whether you are on a low budget or want to invest hugely into the fish market in Nigeria, the below steps is proven method that has worked over the years and still work to date.
+It doesn’t matter whether you are on a low budget or want to invest hugely into the fish market in Nigeria, the below steps are a proven method that has worked over the years and still works to date.

 - Secure a good location for your farm